Parking never looked this good

 "The LED lighting system allows the LFCPA to provide an ever-changing collage of color for downtown visitors to enjoy, while also reinforcing the LFCPA commitment to implement green technology whenever possible," said Edward Trammell, Planning and Project Manager for the LFCPA.

-This multifaceted project used a variety of Philips Color Kinetics products.
-Eighty ColorBurst Powercore fixtures lie along on the inside ledge of the garage ramp, roughly 4.5 ft (1.37 m) apart.
-On each of the street-facing metal rectangular frames, ColorGraze MX4 Powercore fixtures fill the rectangles with color.
+This multifaceted project used a variety of Color Kinetics products.
+Eighty ColorBurst Powercore luminaires lie along on the inside ledge of the garage ramp, roughly 1.37 m (4.5 ft) apart.
+On each of the street-facing metal rectangular frames, ColorGraze MX4 Powercore luminaires fill the rectangles with color.
 On the signage of the garage, iColor Flex LMX strands (now specified using iColor Flex LMX gen2) line the borders of the "park" letters.
 More iColor Flex LMX bulbs illuminate the openings in the metal panels surrounding the sign.

 Although the owners of the garage were expecting the lighting installation to beautify the area, they were also pleasantly surprised by other unforeseen added benefits.
 "We've learned from studying other cities that adding visual appeal to public parking facilities increases use and pays dividends for years.
 The lighting of the Helix ramps and the Main Street façade is a cost effective form of public art," said Gary Means, Executive Director of LFCPA.